 Recently, I was delivered notice from the Evernote desktop application that my account was "changing".
-Evernote would no longer be offering free access to their basic services from an unlimited number of devices.
+Evernote would no longer be offering free access to its' basic services from an unlimited number of devices.
 Instead, only two devices would be allowed to access my account which contains hundreds of important notes that I reference for work-related information on a regular basis.
 This immediately produced a frown upon my face.
 I began to wonder.
 Was it time to make the switch to OneNote?
 How difficult would that be?
 Evernote has grown on me; will I appreciate the OneNote experience or will I be forced to finally make the jump to Evernote's Premium service?

 I access my electronic notes from two devices on a semi-regular basis, and one additional device on a daily basis.
 Those being my laptop, smartphone, and desktop computer respectively.
 I need access to my notes on more than the two devices Evernote is now offering at their basic service level.
 It is worth noting here I do realize that if I shell out cash for the Premium service on a yearly basis I can continue to use Evernote the way I have for the past few years.
-I'm just not convinced that is a worthwhile decision just yet, despite my love for the Evernote user experience.
+I'm just not convinced that it is a worthwhile decision just yet, despite my love for the Evernote user experience.
 Evernote is simply outstanding at taking notes, whether they are typed out manually or pasted directly from a website.
 The content is always laid out exactly as it should be and is easy to search.
-Simply put: Evernote rocks.
+Simply put, Evernote rocks.

 Microsoft is now offering a handy import tool for converting Evernote notes to OneNote format.
 I decided to give this a try.
 The import tool can be found here: